-3.5.2 Domestic Borrowing and its Implications

-There are two sources of debt financing; one is external and another is internal.
+Figure 7: Budget Deficit(Proposed and Revised) Source: Ministry of Finance, 2015 7.3 Domestic Borrowing and its Implications There are two sources of debt financing; one is external and another is internal.
 Bangladesh bank, scheduled banks, and non-bank financial institutions are the main sources of the domestic borrowings.
-In FY 2014-15, total public borrowing from banking sector is assumed to be Tk.
-31,221 crore and this amount is Tk.
-5,228 crore higher than that in the budget of previous fiscal year.
+In FY 2015-16, total public borrowing from banking sector is assumed to be Tk.
+38523 crore and this amount is Tk.
+7302 crore higher than that in the budget of previous fiscal year.
 This high public borrowing from banking sector signals that capacity of deficit financing through revenue collection is not increasing sufficiently.
 Furthermore, implementation of the budget of Tk.
-250,506 crore in the FY 2014-15 tends to increase domestic borrowing by a larger amount than the proposed amount since financing the deficit from foreign sources may not reach the targeted amount, thereby causing higher inflationary pressure in the economy on the one hand and retrenchment of allocation from social sectors on the other.
+295100 crore in the FY 2015-16 tends to increase domestic borrowing by a larger amount than the proposed amount since financing the deficit

+from foreign sources may not reach the targeted amount, thereby causing higher inflationary pressure in the economy on the one hand and retrenchment of allocation from social sectors on the other.
-In FY 2014-15, total public borrowing from banking sector is assumed to be Tk.
-31,221 crore and this amount is Tk.
-5,228 crore higher than that in the budget of previous fiscal year.

-Table 3: Domestic Borrowing (Tk. in crore)
+Table 2: Domestic Borrowing (Tk. in crore)

 Fiscal Year Domestic borrowing

 2009-10 15820

 2010-11 24817

 2011-12 34469

 2012-13 32473

-2013-14 40982
+2013-14 38136

+2014-15 54714

-2014-15 43277 (proposed)
+2015-16 56523 (proposed)

-4. EFFECTIVENESS OF BUDGETARY MEASURES IN INCREASING PRODUCTIVE CAPACITY

-4.1 Agriculture
+Source: Authors' calculation based on Ministry of Finance, 2015

 The decline in overall growth in agriculture is mainly due to fall in the growth of crop production.
 While the growth of livestock and forestry is witnessing an increasing trend, the growth in crops is substantially declining.

+8. EFFECTIVENESS OF BUDGETARY MEASURES IN INCREASING PRODUCTIVE CAPACITY

+Agriculture

+The decline in overall growth in agriculture is mainly due to fall in the growth of crop production.
+While the growth of livestock and forestry is witnessing an increasing trend, the growth in crops is substantially declining.
 As a result, the share of agriculture in GDP is largely declining, since the crop production that renders the major contribution to national income from agriculture sector is growing at a decelerating rate over the recent periods.

 Recent declining trend of growth in agriculture can be attributed to a number of reasons.
 First, the post-green revolution period has not experienced any breakthrough as regards technological advancement in the country on the one hand, and the poor and marginal farmers who comprise the majority of total farm population cannot afford the high cost of using high input technologies in agriculture on the other.
 Second, despite higher cropping intensity, the declining trend in the availability of arable land causes the growth in agricultural sector to fall.
-Third, though the budget allocation in agriculture is increasing, the large portion of this allocation goes for meeting non-development expenditure every year leaving a meager amount for development spending, thus constraining development in the sector.
-For instance, 85 percent of total agriculture-related budget was allocated for meeting non-development expenditure in FY2009-10, 84 percent in FY2010-11 and 85 percent in FY2011-12.
-Therefore, in order to raise productivity and profitability, reduce instability, and increase efficiency in resource use, increase of the allocation on the development side is important.
+Third, though the budget allocation in agriculture is increasing, the large portion of this allocation goes for meeting non-development expenditure every year leaving a meager amount for development spending, thus

-4.2 Industry